IdentifyService

 Worker writes result

-On approval: worker signs a JWT (ES256) and calls verify(ref, jwt, expiresAt).
+On approval: worker signs a JWT (ES256) and calls verify(ref, jwt, expiresAt, sessionId).
 The JWT is stored in the StatusChanged event data.
 On decline: worker calls decline(ref, reason).
+On expiry: worker calls expire(ref).

 5